 your child’s response to music changes over the course of the class, not just

 in the classroom but at home as well.

-we’re giving our children is not our polished performance, but simply the
+we can give our children is simply the

 confidence that they too can make music.
 When we make mistakes, laugh, and go on, we give our children permission